Top of the page

 Some common types of soft tissue sarcomas include:

 These tumours are more common in older adults.
-They often appear in the arms, legs, or pelvis.
+They often appear in the arms or legs but can be found anywhere in the body.

 This cancer forms in the gastrointestinal (GI) tract.
 It's usually in the stomach or small intestine.

 This type of soft tissue tumour is made up of fat cells.
-It can be found anywhere on the body.
-It's sometimes found in more than one spot.
+It can be found anywhere in the body.

 These tumours are often found in the muscles in the belly and in the uterus, the stomach, and the small intestine.